SoulaimakH/Java-mini-Compiler/README.md

 # MiniJavaCompiler
-This is a mini collaborative project where we build a mini java compiler with C , Yacc/Bison and Lex.

 #
 To start the project , all you have to do is run the following command :
 ``` Shell